 If you do make a mistake, don’t apologize.
 Don’t ask to start over.
 Just pick up from where the mistake was made and push forward.

-There are limited roles in a stage play.
+There are limited roles.
 No one is guaranteed a role based on their previous acting experience here or elsewhere.
 If you didn’t get the role you wanted, don’t be discouraged - it’s not because you are a bad actor.
-Our casting decisions are based on a number of factors.
+Our casting decisions are based on a number of factors — including chemistry and fit with other performers, vocal range/strength, availability, etc.

 Auditioning can be intimidating.
 The more you go through the process, the easier it becomes.
 We recommend that you audition often - here or elsewhere!
 If you were cast or not, auditioning often helps you learn, to build confidence, and helps you meet other people with a shared passion for theatre.